 •When a dugout is not habitable because of residual water, players may sit or stand as a group, at the option of the head coach, on the grandstands or tightly against the fence behind the dugout.

-•Players may use training devices (e.g., batting tee with catch net or “SwingAway”) in an area out of the field of play, provided there is appropriate adult supervision, and that the safety of all other players, coaches, umpires, and spectators is not compromised in any way.
+•During games, players may not use training devices (e.g., batting tee with catch net or “SwingAway”), except in the batting cages, when permitted, for the safety of all other players, coaches, umpires, and spectators.

 iv.Other than players and officially designated coaches, no person may be in the dugout or on the field of play during a game except in case of a medical emergency.